code-not-found/code-not-found.github.io/_posts/jaxb/2013-07-30-jaxb-marshal-element-missing-xmlrootelement-annotation.md

 # Unmarshal when @XMLRootElement is missing

 Unmarshalling in JAXB is the process of converting XML content into a Java object.
-Lets reuse the XML representation of a car that we generated in the previous section.
+Let's reuse the XML representation of a car that we generated in the previous section.

 ``` xml
 <?xml version="1.0" encoding="UTF-8" standalone="yes"?>